gilacost/gilacost/README.md

 ![ViewCount](http://bit.ly/Thomas-Github-Visits)
 -->

-## Hi :wave:, my name is Josep Lluis Giralt D'Lacoste but you can call me Pep :smile:
+## Hi 👋, my name is Josep Lluis Giralt D'Lacoste but you can call me Pep 😄

-- :angel: Hashicorp products advocate
+- 👼 Hashicorp products advocate
-- :whale: Docker lover
+- 🐳 Docker lover
-- :ship: Kubernetes enthusiast
+- 🚢 Kubernetes enthusiast
-- :purple_heart: Elixir writer and erlang priest :heart:
+- 💜 Elixir writer and erlang priest ❤️
-- :building_construction: Terraformer
+- 🏗️ Terraformer
-- :robot: a bit obsessed with automation
+- 🤖 A bit obsessed with automation

 ## About